lanl-aea/waves/docs/tutorial_00_scons.rst

 computers without cluttering their test builds with tasks that cannot succeed on their local computer.
 :ref:`tutorial_geometry_waves` will introduce the use of these variables for build control.

 The `SCons`_ native solution for finding a program is the `CheckProg`_ configuration method.
-The `WAVES`_ :meth:`waves.builders.find_program` wraps this method to search for a list of possible program names.
-This is most useful when multiple versions of a program can be used to build the project and the servers where the project is built may have different versions available.
+The :meth:`waves.builders.find_program` method wraps `CheckProg`_ to search for a list of possible program names.
+This is most useful when multiple versions of a program can be used to build the project and the various servers where the project is built may have different versions available.
+The project will build with the first available program name without changes to the project configuration.

 .. note::